Header image courtesy of HKR International

 Uncle Russ Coffee, Shop LG19, DB North Plaza, Discovery Bay | (+852) 2520 2816

-Many non-vegetarians tend to associate “healthy and bland” with vegetarian food—Hemingway’s menu of plant-based comfort food is sure to change that mindset.
-If you’re craving some BBQ pulled pork, try their BBQ pulled jackfruit burger ($138) instead for a surprising take on the juicy burger.
-Hemingway’s doesn’t only do Western cuisine but Asian as well, such as the fragrant and deceptive Malay “beef” rendang ($148).
-Alternatively, grab one of their few different flavours of the buddha bowl before you return to the city where they’d be a lot harder to find.
+Many non-vegetarians tend to associate “healthy and bland” with vegetarian food, but Hemingway’s menu of plant-based comfort food is sure to change that mindset.
+If you are craving some BBQ pulled pork, try the BBQ pulled jackfruit sliders ($138) instead for a surprising take on the juicy burger.
+Hemingway’s does not only do Western cuisine but Asian as well, such as the fragrant and deceptive Malay “beef” rendang ($148).

 Hemingway’s, Shop G09, G/F, D’Deck, Discovery Bay Plaza, Discovery Bay | (+852) 2987 8804

-The largest restaurant on the waterfront, Zaks doesn’t only offer pretty views of the beach with upper and lower deck seating.
-Their fun menu spans Asian, Western, and seafood, from Korean fried chicken and nasi goreng to pasta and burgers.
-Try a platter of their salt & pepper king prawns ($260), with lemon butter sauce on the side and all-round large portions guaranteed to satisfy.
-If you’re lucky, you might even catch a live band performing in the restaurant!
+As the largest restaurant on the waterfront, Zaks does not only offer pretty views of the beach with upper and lower deck seating.
+Its fun menu spans Asian and Western cuisines, from Korean fried chicken and nasi goreng to pasta and burgers.
+Try a platter of salt and pepper king prawns ($260) with lemon butter sauce and large portions guaranteed to satisfy.
+If you are lucky, you might even catch a live band performing in the restaurant.

 Zaks, Shop G04, Block A, Discovery Bay Plaza, Discovery Bay | (+852) 3018 1089

-You might’ve passed by McSorley’s in SoHo before, or maybe you’ve even stayed for a pint or two.
-If you have, you’d know that the Irish pub is a solid place for some Guinness and pub grub; they even have their own brand ales.
-Their branch in Discovery Bay is no different, featuring both British and Indian food.
-If you’re visiting on a weekday, be sure to check out what special promotion or event they have at the moment, with Thursday’s quiz night and the Wednesday night’s bargain Indian buffet ($168) being especially popular!
+You might have passed by McSorley’s in SoHo before, or maybe you have even stayed for a pint or two.
+If you have, you’d know that the Irish pub is a solid place for some Guinness and pub grub; it even has its own brand of ales.
+Its branch in Discovery Bay is no different, featuring both British and Indian food if you are craving a classic beef and Guinness pie ($168) or are looking to fill up on some tenderly spiced rogan josh ($170).

 McSorley’s Ale House, G11A–1, D’Deck, Discovery Bay Plaza, Discovery Bay | (+852) 2987 8280

 Come to Solera for some top-notch Spanish food, which of course must include paella.
-Bring friends along to chow down on Solera’s signature seafood paella marinara ($362) as each order feeds three to four people!
+Bring friends along to chow down on Solera’s signature seafood paella marinara ($362) as each order feeds three to four people.
 On the side, sample some crispy calamares ($96) with paprika aioli for its satisfying crunch.
-And if you’ve still not had enough, the cheesy decadence that is their empanada de queso ($66) should do the job.
+And if you have still not had enough, the cheesy decadence that is the empanada de queso ($75) should do the job.

 Solera, Shop 101, Block A, Discovery Bay Plaza, Discovery Bay | (+852) 2555 0772

 Mexican food can be hard to find in Hong Kong.
 Fortunately, Coyote Mexican Cantina has it all, from sizzling fajitas to tacos to nachos with dips.
-Our favourite is their tender BBQ baby back ribs ($248), prepared with a house special barbeque sauce before being smoked over hickory chips and eventually barbequed.
-Kids are sure to love the queso fundido pot ($150), where they can dip tortilla chips, chorizo, and more in a piping hot cheese dip served like a fondue.
+Our favourite is the tender BBQ baby back ribs ($258), prepared with a special barbeque sauce before being smoked over hickory chips and eventually barbequed.
+Kids are sure to love the queso fundido pot ($158), where they can dip tortilla chips, chorizo, and more in a piping hot cheese dip served like a fondue.

 Coyote Mexican Cantina, Shop G08A, G/F, D’Deck, Discovery Bay | (+852) 2987 2848